thanwinnikki/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Example:
-* `editG 1 n/ES2660 d/Communications Mod` Edits the name, and the description of the 1st group in the displayed group list to be "ES2660" and "Communication Mod" respectively.
+* `editG 1 n/ES2660 d/Communications Mod` edits the name, and the description of the 1st group in the displayed group list to be "ES2660" and "Communication Mod" respectively.

 ### Locating persons by name: `find`